 Sales funnels help channel all the relevant, incoming traffic to pre-designed and strategic funnels to help guide them through your buying process.

 Your digital sales funnel could start with a free giveaway or a free trial.
-Either is intented to entice a first-time visitor to give up their email so you can contact them again in the future.
+Either is intended to entice a first-time visitor to give up their email so you can contact them again in the future.
 With lead nurturing autoresponders smartly laid out, your funnel gets to work automatically with every lead who signs up.
 Eventually, sales happen.

 If you’ve setup your funnel right, this should work like a charm.
 Sales come in and pipeline fills up automatically.